charliecon/architect-flow-public-api-blueprint/blueprint/index.md

 ## Scenario

-A customer wants to design an inbound call flow in Architect that will use a data action to call a public API endpoint and determine if there are any agents available on a given queue.
+A customer wants to design an inbound call flow in Architect that will use a data action to determine if there are any agents available on a given queue.
 If not, the caller should be transferred to a secondary queue.
 This customer is unfamiliar with such an architecture and would like to see a working example configured in their organisation.

 ## Solution